レポート

 Principal Kamakura continues to expand global learning opportunities, including the establishment of the Honors Class in 2024, which prepares students for admission to the world’s leading universities, and the launch of the Honors Foundation Class for junior high school students, scheduled to begin in the coming years.

-MS in Education from Walden University
+MS in Education, Walden University

-CSML from Harvard Graduate School of Education
+CSML, Harvard Graduate School of Education

 2026 Academic Year: Major Curriculum Overhaul